benmslade/neurodesk.github.io/content/en/tutorials/electrophysiology/meg_connectivity.md

 events = mne.event.make_fixed_length_events(raw, event_id, duration=tmax-tmin)
 ```

-A rejection theshold is needed when generating epochs to reject noisy epochs.
-For this tutorial, the rejection theshold is set by Auto_reject, but can be determined manually.
+A rejection threshold is needed when generating epochs to reject noisy epochs.
+For this tutorial, the rejection threshold is set by Auto_reject, but can be determined manually.
 ```
 reject = dict(mag=1.96e-11, grad=3.50e-10) #This rejection threshold was selected for this raw.fif file.
 #reject = get_rejection_threshold(epochs) #Uncomment this if Auto_reject was used to determine the rejection threshold for noisy epochs.